NicolasL-S/FixedPointTestProblems.jl/README.md

 [![Build Status](https://github.com/NicolasL-S/FixedPointTestProblems.jl/actions/workflows/CI.yml/badge.svg?branch=main)](https://github.com/NicolasL-S/FixedPointTestProblems.jl/actions/workflows/CI.yml?query=branch%3Amain)

-FixedPointTestProblems is a library of problems to test the performance of fixed-point acceleration methods.
-The problems from statistics, physics, economics, genetics are borrowed and adapted from research papers and tutorials.
-Apparently, no comparable repository of this type exists in Julia (or anywhere) with more than a few problems.
+FixedPointTestProblems is a library of problems from various scientific disciplines to test the performance of fixed-point acceleration methods.
+They are adapted from research papers and tutorials.
+It seems like no comparable set of more than a few fixed-point problems exists in Julia (or anywhere).

 The problems
 1. Converge to a fixed point (which may not be unique) from reasonable starting values. (i.e. Let $F:\mathbb{R}^n\rightarrow\mathbb{R}^n$, the series $x, F(x), F(F(x)),...$ should converge to $x^*$ where $F(x^*) = x^*$);